Sandruski/htn-planner/README.md

 # HTN
 This project is a hierarchical task network (HTN) planner library for AI decision-making.
 It is implemented in C++ and it interprets a custom domain language.

-It is more than just a planner, it is a full language.
+Not being just a planner but a complete langauge instead makes it a powerful tool for content creators to script complex behaviors with simple statements.

 ![main_decomposition](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition.png)
 *Main decomposition*